BenHeubl/BenHeubl.github.io/_posts/2016-09-26-navie-bayes.md

 ![alt text](/images/naive/clinton_happy.gif)

-In theory, if the model doesn't preforms well, Hillary Clinton's speeches - including her words and phrases and topics - could be very similar to other political speakers.
+In theory, if the model doesn't preform well, Hillary Clinton's speeches - including her words and phrases and topics - could be very similar to other political speakers.
 From here, we could judge her on for being not unique enough, and not able to voice her own though and words enough of the time (whatever that might mean).
 Many US voters these days, I am convinced value a presidential candidate who is herself, as we can see from the popularity of Donal Trump (who is all himself, in any speech or interview).

 On the contrary, if the model doesn't do well, I may either blame myself on wrongly calibrating the model, or blame the state of the text data collected.
 If we could provide evidence that Hillary Clinton's speeches are unique enough - in the sense that the classifying model is doing well - we can proof that she is who she claims to be.

 ## The catch

 The approach has some hooks.
 As we only apply a bag of words methodology, the most frequent words have a greater impact on the classifier.
-The dates the speeches were delivered have not taken into account either.
+The dates the speeches were delivered have not been taken into account either.
 Applying Naive Bayes (NB), has some additional drawbacks:

 - While the Naive Bayes classifier is said to be fast, and very effective, able to deal with noisy and missing data and requests relatively few examples for training (it is easy to also obtain the estimated probability for a prediction),
 - it relies on an often-faulty assumption of equally important and independent features.
 NB isn't ideal for datasets with many numeric features and estimated probabilities are less reliable than the predicted classes.